PRTG Manual: Show Dependencies

 This function shows an overview of the dependencies configured for the objects in your setup.

 - Select Dependencies shows a table of manually set dependencies (section Select object in any object's settings).

 - Master Dependencies shows a table of master dependencies.

 The Overview tab shows the device tree in the dependencies graph view with lines of different color connecting objects.
 Point on Dependencies Graph to show other menu items for the dependency graph (probes and groups).
 Click a probe or group menu item to show its dependencies directly.
 The lines in the dependencies graph symbolize dependencies between the monitoring objects in the device tree.
 Additionally, a color code is used for the dependencies.
 You can also switch the dependencies view to table lists with the Select Dependencies and Master Dependencies tabs.

 To show the Dependencies Graph, you need to access the PRTG web interface as a PRTG System Administrator user.

 - Above the graph header bar, you can switch the dependencies view to tables of the currently selected object with the Select Dependencies and Master Dependencies tabs.

 - Mark the radio buttons in the header bar to Show or Hide master dependencies.
 By default, Hide Master Dependencies is selected and only parent , selected , and broken dependencies are shown.

-- Click on the + or — buttons on the left in the header bar to zoom in or out of the graph.
+- Click the + or — buttons on the left in the header bar to zoom in or out of the graph.

-- Click on probe and group nodes to show the respective dependencies.
+- Click probe and group nodes to show the respective dependencies.

 - Click device or sensor nodes to open the corresponding overview tab.

-- Click on the + or — boxes to expand or collapse probe and group nodes.
+- Click the + or — boxes to expand or collapse probe and group nodes.

 - Numbers in parentheses indicate how many child nodes of an object are shown.